 - Additional Resources

 DfE's Safer Chemical Ingredients List

-A downloadable Excel spreadsheet (XLS, 350KB) of the Safer Chemical Ingredients List is also available.
-(Download Excel Viewer)
+A downloadable Excel spreadsheet (XLS, 361KB) of the Safer Chemical Ingredients List is also available.

-See the Updates tab in the Excel spreadsheet for 50 new chemicals that were added January 23, 2013.
+See the Updates tab in the Excel spreadsheet for recently added chemicals.

 About the List

 As with product reviews, before DfE decides to include a chemical on the SCIL (i.e., based on meeting the safer chemical criteria for its functional class), a third-party profiler gathers hazard information from a broad set of resources.
 The assessment includes the identification and evaluation of all available toxicological and environmental fate data.
 The third party profiler submits a report to DfE, including a recommendation on whether the chemical passes DfE criteria.
 DfE staff performs due diligence by reviewing the submission for completeness, consistency, and compliance with the DfE criteria.
 If more than one third-party has evaluated the chemical, DfE also checks for differences in the profiles and resolves any conflicts.
 In some cases, DfE may also perform additional literature reviews and consider data from confidential sources, such as the New Chemicals Program.
 DfE does not typically examine primary literature (original studies) as part of its review and listing decisions.